drhuanliu/AndroidWearFindMyPhone/README.md

 This is the source code for the Android Wear Find My Phone app https://play.google.com/store/apps/details?id=co.vimo.findmyphone.
 It turns your Android Wear watch into a leash for your phone.
+If you like it, check out our other Apps: <a href="https://play.google.com/store/apps/details?id=co.vimo.golf">Golf Swing Analyzer on Android Wear</a> and  <a href="https://play.google.com/store/apps/details?id=vimo.co.seven">Vimo Fitness on Android Wear</a>

 It has three functions: